cmwen/private-chat-hub-v3/docs/ARCHITECTURE.md

 # Architecture: Private Chat Hub v2

 **Status:** Design Specification — Clean Rebuild
-**Scope:** Complete system architecture for a multi-provider AI chat application
+**Scope:** Complete system architecture for a multi-provider AI chat application on mobile and desktop

 ---

 ## 1. System Overview

-Private Chat Hub is a privacy-first Android app for chatting with AI models across multiple backends: on-device inference, self-hosted servers, cloud APIs, and gateway aggregators.
-The architecture treats every backend as an implementation of a single provider interface, routed through a central registry.
+Private Chat Hub is a privacy-first Flutter app for chatting with AI models across mobile and desktop devices.
+It connects to on-device inference, self-hosted servers, cloud APIs, and gateway aggregators through a single provider interface routed by a central registry.

+Saved chat history is durable as plain-text files.
+SQLite is a derived local index/cache used for fast search, browsing, temporary unsaved state, and rebuildable performance optimizations.

 ### System Context Diagram

 ```
                               ┌───────────────────┐
+                              │ Mobile/Desktop    │
-                              │   Android User    │
+                              │      User         │
                               └────────┬──────────┘
                                        │
                           ┌────────────▼────────────┐
                           │   Private Chat Hub      │
-                          │   (Flutter Android)     │
+                          │ (Flutter Mobile/Desktop)│
                           └──┬────┬────┬────┬────┬──┘
                              │    │    │    │    │
               ┌──────────────┘    │    │    │    └──────────────┐